Relationship Red Flag Checklist

 Signs You’re in a Relationship with a Narcissist: How to Identify and Protect Yourself

-Example: Your partner constantly reminds you that they are the reason for your success, taking credit for your achievements, and belittling your contributions.
+Example: Your partner frequently reminds you that they are the reason for your success, taking credit for your achievements and belittling your contributions.

 2. Lack of Empathy

-Example: When you express feeling hurt by something they said, they respond with, “You’re too sensitive.
-I was just joking.”
-Instead of acknowledging your feelings, they dismiss them.
+Example: When you express hurt, they respond with, “You’re too sensitive.
+I was just joking,” dismissing your feelings instead of acknowledging them.

 3. Manipulation and Exploitation